Malaikah020/Malaikah020/README.md

 # 💫 About Me:
 Hey there!
-I'm a final-year BA Psychology and Computing student at University College Cork.
+I'm a BA Psychology and Computing Gratuate from University College Cork.
 I’m a bit of a tech explorer—I love jumping into new frameworks and spinning up random mini projects whenever inspiration strikes.
 For my final year project, I made a game in Godot (because why not?).
 I dabble in a bunch of languages and tools like JavaScript, React, Vue, HTML, CSS, Python, Pandas, and whatever else catches my curiosity.

 ## 🌐 Socials: